Updated on May 29, 2020

 Today we drove from Trincomalee to Polonnaruwa, the capital city of the second most ancient of Sri Lanka’s kingdoms (the first was Anuradhapura which we visited a couple of days ago), while reaching our overnight hotel near Sigiriya.

-Before the trip, my plan for this day and next day was simply that we do Polonnaruwa on one day and Sigiriya on another, reaching Kandy by the end of next day.
-I was kind of leaning to put Sigiriya on tomorrow and Sigiriya today, because the city of Polonnaruwa has got much to offer than the palace of Sigiriya, this would be especially helpful since we had a long day yesterday, and we were planning for a late start today.
+Before the trip, our plan for this day and the next was that, we visit Polonnaruwa on one day and Sigiriya on another, reaching Kandy by the end of that.
+I was leaning to put Polonnaruwa tomorrow and Sigiriya today, because the city of Polonnaruwa has got much more to offer than the palace of Sigiriya.
+After a long day yesterday, we would be planning for a late start today, so time-wise it would be better.

 But our driver advised us to visit Polonnaruwa first and Sigiriya later, in this way he could cut some distances for these two days (252.9km instead of 296.4 the other way around by Google Maps).
 He got his point, and we took his advice.

-We were going along Sri Lanka A6 road which was typical of every other major “highway” in Sri Lanka, two-lane and not much traffic, until we turned onto road B617 which was a shortcut to Polonnaruwa.
-Well, since Google Maps marked these two roads with the same color, I was expecting them to be in similar condition.
+We were going along Sri Lanka A6 road which was typical of every other major “highway” in Sri Lanka, two-lane, in top condition and not much traffic, until we turned onto road B617 which was a shortcut to Polonnaruwa.
+Well, since Google Maps marked these two roads with the same color (Update: No longer the same color as of May 2020), I was expecting them to be in similar condition.
 However, this B617 road was narrow, bumpy and everything that a road trip shouldn’t be.
-Our driver told us there’s an elephant sanctuary nearby, I guess that’s why expansion of this road took so long.
+Our driver told us there’s an elephant sanctuary nearby, I guess that’s why renovation of this road took so long.

 Glad it only lasted 14 kilometers.

 Before reaching Polonnaruwa our driver took us to a buffet restaurant for lunch.
-Well, if the buffet restaurant outside Anuradhapura was still bearable a couple of days ago, this time it’s horrific, Sri Lankan food only and no air-con.
+Well, if our first buffet outside Anuradhapura was still bearable a couple of days ago, this time it’s horrific, Sri Lankan food only and no air-con.
 Well, since we were in a hurry (it’s past noon and we haven’t reached Polonnaruwa) we just grinned and bore it.
-But after that we made it clear to our driver, no more buffet.
+But after that we made it clear to our driver, no more buffet (see Anuradhapura post).

 The collective tickets to Polonnaruwa were sold at Polonnaruwa Archaeological Museum, it’s the same 25USD like that in Anuradhapura.

-But at least at Polonnaruwa we got a proper museum (with air-conditioning) description of the ancient city of Polonnaruwa.
+But at least at Polonnaruwa we got a proper museum (with air-conditioning!) with descriptions of this ancient city.
 The museum was organized in phases, going from inner Polonnaruwa with royal palaces to outer Polonnaruwa with temples.
-One thing good about this museum was that, since most of the structures in Polonnaruwa now lay in ruins, there were reconstruction models of them in their prime.
+Since most of the structures in Polonnaruwa now lay in ruins, the museum exhibited reconstruction models of them in their prime, which was very helpful to our tour.

 By the way, no photos were allowed inside Polonnaruwa Archaeological Museum.